Autodesk/ADAppRater-iOS/README.md

 * Easy to define usage parameters to target only experienced users
 * Supports multiple scenarios of significant events to target users who have completed a flow
 * Based on UIAlertController class (iOS 8 and later)
-* Supports fallback to UIAlertView (iOS 7 and earlier)
 * Custom View Delegate to create your own custom UI